-As it turns out, bigger isn’t always better when it comes to sparking real engagement on social media.
-While big-name influencers offer a tempting amount of star power, micro influencers are emerging as the real winners when it comes to reaching your target audience.
+Well, as it turns out, bigger isn’t always better when it comes to sparking real engagement on social media.
+While top influencers offer a tempting amount of star power, micro-influencers are emerging as the real winners when it comes to reaching your target audience.

 Marketing’s Secret Weapon: The Micro Influencer